-- Protect existing undisturbed environment - Restore disturbed areas to conditions consistent with undisturbed areas - Provide safe access corridors to permit public enjoyment of the various natural habitats while protecting those habitats
+- Protect existing undisturbed environment - Restore disturbed areas to conditions consistent with undisturbed areas - Provide safe access corridors to permit public enjoyment of the various natural habitats while protecting those habitats - Provide educational programs to the public about the various habitats found on the site

-In 2012, the Marsh Preserves Master Plan was completed and stated "Future uses of the site should be limited to passive resource-based recreational activities such as hiking trails, bird and wildlife observation areas, picnicking, primitive camping, fishing areas, swimming areas, canoe/kayak/crew launching, and interpretative/environmental education."
+Marsh Master Plan "Future uses of the site should be limited to passive resource-based recreational activities such as hiking trails, bird and wild-life observation areas, picnicking, primitive camping, fishing areas, swimming areas, canoe/kayak/crew launching, and interpretative/environmental education."

-The following policy within the 2030 Comprehensive Plan addresses the city's preserves:

-Policy E.1.2.5 The City shall maintain Tideviews Preserve, Dutton Island Preserve and River Branch Preserve as passive and natural recreation areas.
-Facilities shall be limited to those that support fishing, canoeing and kayaking, biking, hiking and exercise trails, picnicking and camping areas and other similar activities.

-I. Add wayfinding signage at each trailhead.
-This signage may include the mileage/length of each trail and the number/name of each trail.
-Benches should also be added strategically along the trails.
-Adding both benches and signage to the city's trails were common requests in the online survey as well as the public workshops.
+- I. Add benches and wayfinding signage along the trails and at the entrance of the preserve.
+Adding both benches and signage to the city's trails were common requests in the online survey as well as the public workshops. - II.

-II.
 Continue to maintain and replace educational/interpretive signage along the trails, while looking for opportunities to add new signage.
 Educational signage was a common request from our public outreach and is also one of the recommendations from the Marsh Master Plan for Dutton Island Preserve.
-Examples include plant identification markers and historical informational signage.
-It is also recommended that signage be added at the kayak launches showing the bluewater/kayak trails.

-III.
-Elevate camping sites as needed to prevent flooding damage.

-IV.
-Install bicycle parking at the preserve entrance and at the two fishing piers.

-V. Install recycling bins, cigarette butt receptacles, and fishing line recycling at the two fishing piers.

-VI.
-Continue to maintain, replace and install new bat boxes.

-VII.
-Ensure that there is seating and shade provided at each boardwalk overlook.

-VIII.
-Add dog-friendly amenities such as dog waste bags and dog water fountains.

-IX.
-Install trash bins at all trail entrances.

-X. Trail surfacing/edging could be installed to increase accessibility and define the trail edges.

-XI.
-Stabilize trail surfaces in low-lying wet areas.

-DO YOU THINK THERE SHOULD BE ENVIRONMENTAL EDUCATION AND/OR HISTORICAL INTERPRETATION ALONG TRAIL ROUTES?

-- XII.
-Add skylights to the restrooms building to add natural light which will increase safety and reduce energy consumption. - XIII.
-Continue to remove exotic and invasive species. - XIV.
-Restore the freshwater pond to its natural condition by removing exotic vegetation.
-There is an existing man-made freshwater pond on the northern portion of Dutton Island.
-The City would like to restore the area which will include the removal of exotic plants, revegetation with native varieties and maintenance activities to promote public access.
-The location will create a wonderful point for environmental and cultural interpretation and signage.
-This project is an excellent candidate to partner with a local school or environmental agency.

-DO YOU THINK THERE SHOULD BE ENVIRONMENTAL EDUCATION AND/OR HISTORICAL INTERPRETATION ALONG TRAIL ROUTES?
+Examples include plant identification and historical informational signage. - III.
+Elevate camping sites as needed to prevent flooding damage. - IV.
+Install bicycle parking at the preserve entrance and at the two fishing piers. - V. Install recycling bins, cigarette butt receptacles, and fishing line recycling at the two fishing piers. - VI.
+Continue to maintain, replace and install new bat boxes. - VII.
+Continue to ensure seating and shade opportunities at the fishing piers, overlooks, and kayak launches. - VIII.
+Add dog-friendly amenities such as dog waste bags and dog water fountains. - IX.
+Install trash bins at all train entrances. - X. Trail surfacing/edging could be installed to increase accessibility and define the trail edges.